ContractSpec

 ← Back to blog

-Outbound3 min read
+Release Notes3 min read

-Scheduling is now policy-aware execution, not calendar theater
+Scheduling should be policy-aware, not calendar theater

 Theo BoutronPublished on February 26, 2026

-• reason is attached
+• reason attached to the proposed move

-• risk class is attached
+• risk attached to the change

 Share on